Search element - Quick search bar

 Block feeding

-To block feed, set a 4-hour time period (more or less, depending on how bad your oversupply is) and every time your baby wants to feed during this period, use the same breast.
-Then use the other breast for the next 4 hours, etc. Each time your baby returns to the already used breast, they get a lower-volume, higher-fat feed that helps slow their system down.
+To block feed start with a 4-hour time period.
+Every time your baby wants to feed during this period, use the same breast.
+Then use the other breast for the next 4 hours, etc. Each time your baby returns to the same breast, they get a lower-volume, higher-fat feed that helps slow the milk moving through their gut.

 In most cases you should see a difference in 1 to 3 days.
-As soon as your baby's symptoms are relieved, go back to normal breastfeeding.
+As soon as your baby's symptoms are relieved, stop block feeding.

 Block feeding is designed to reduce your milk supply.
-Be careful not to keep block feeding longer than you need to.
+Be careful not to keep using this method longer than you need to.

 Read more about oversupply